-This Fluffy Vanilla Buttercream recipe is a crusting American Buttercream.
-In some ways it is similar to our Classic Vanilla Buttercream recipe, however, it has a lighter, fluffier texture due to the shortening in the recipe.
+This delicious Fluffy Vanilla Buttercream Frosting is crusting recipe that is perfect for cake decorating!
+This American Buttercream is similar to our Classic Vanilla Buttercream recipe, however, it has a lighter, fluffier texture due to the shortening in the recipe.

 This fluffy frosting pipes and crusts beautifully.
 Because it is a crusting recipe, it works great with the Viva Paper Towel method of smoothing as mentioned here: Leopard Print Buttercream (using the Viva Paper Towel Method).

 The shortening in this recipe makes it a bit lighter in color as well as more resistant to heat, but still has a nice flavor from the butter in the recipe.